ampproject/amphtml/contributing/building-an-amp-extension.md

 created extension, otherwise people using it in production will invalidate all their AMP documents.

-You can add your extension as an experiment in the `amphtml/tools/experiments` file by adding a record for your extension in EXPERIMENTS variable.
+Add your extension as an experiment in the `amphtml/tools/experiments` file by adding a record for your extension in EXPERIMENTS variable.